My Forking Life

 • Place flour and salt in the base of a food processor.
 Pulse until mixed through.
 Add butter and shortening and pulse until butter and shortening is cut into pieces into the flour.*

-• Add 8 Tbsp of water and pulse until the dough starts to pull away from the walls of the food processor.
-If the dough appears too dry and crumbly, add more water, about ½ Tbsp at a time.
+• Add 8 tablespoon of water and pulse until the dough starts to pull away from the walls of the food processor.
+If the dough appears too dry and crumbly, add more water, about ½ tablespoon at a time.
 The dough should be able to smoosh together between your fingers.

 • Remove dough and place onto a floured surface.
 Use your hands and form dough into a ball, then cut the ball into two separate pieces.
 Flatten the pieces into two separate disks.